OHIF/Viewers/platform/docs/docs/viewer/internationalization.md

 - Header: translations related to OHIF's Header Top Bar
 - MeasurementTable - Translations for the `@ohif/ui` Measurement Table
 - UserPreferencesModal - Translations for the `@ohif/ui` Preferences Modal
+- Modals - Translations available for other modals
+- PatientInfo - Translations for patients info hover
+- SidePanel - Translations for side panels
+- ToolTip - Translations for tool tips

 ### How to use another NameSpace inside the current NameSpace?